TWRogers/twrogers.github.io/_posts/2019-08-07-making-a-jekyll-blog-on-github-pages-part-1.md

 ```
 Which you paste somewhere within the `<head>` of your HTML files.

-This would be **pretty burdensome** to copy into every single HTML page, and Jekyll's layouts will later become your best friend.
+This would be **pretty burdensome** to copy into every single HTML page, and [Jekyll's layouts]({{page.next.url}}#layouts) will later become your best friend.

+## Summary
+Hopefully this post has given a brief introduction to building a basic, but beautiful, [Bootstrap](https://getbootstrap.com/) website.
+If you go to commit hash [e4be51fe3ec3a00f3477bd82da38aff2dabfcff8](https://github.com/TWRogers/twrogers.github.io/tree/e4be51fe3ec3a00f3477bd82da38aff2dabfcff8),
+then you should see the pure Bootstrap version of this website, before I started playing with **Jekyll** as I do in the [next post]({{page.next.url}}).